 Prerequisites

-Before you proceed with this tutorial, ensure that you have Node.js 14.x LTS installed on your computer, as this is the latest release that AWS Lambda supports at the time of writing.
-However, the contents of this article should stay relevant even when newer releases are supported.
+Before you proceed with this tutorial, ensure that you have Node.js 18.x LTS installed on your computer, as this is the latest release that AWS Lambda supports at the time of writing.
+However, the content of this article should stay relevant even when newer releases are supported.
 You can use Volta to install and manage multiple versions of Node.js on your computer.
 Also, ensure you sign up for a free AWS account if you don't have one already.

 If you intend to run your AWS Lambda function locally (which I'll be demonstrating in this article), you'll need Docker installed on your computer.
 Follow these instructions to set up Docker for your operating system before proceeding with the rest of this tutorial.